Ali7109/3401Project/README.md

 ## Overview

 This project focuses on predicting used car prices using machine learning models, specifically a Stacked Regression model.
-The dataset includes various features such as odometer reading, car model, and manufacturing year.
+The dataset includes various features such as odometer reading, car model, and manufacturing year etc...

 ## Project Structure